Lumines Live!: Development

 Lumines Live! was developed by Q Entertainment alongside Lumines Plus and Lumines II.
 Mizuguchi's concept for the game was that the game would feed the player with new songs, with a choice of downloads.
 Mizuguchi compared the game to TV channels where they direct the player to new content.
 During the development of Lumines: Puzzle Fusion, audio had to be completed before finalizing the skin's design.
 Music composer Yokota decided to take a different approach with Lumines II and Lumines Live!.
 Instead, skin designs took priority in order to provide more concrete suggestions for the audio.
 Yokota stated this made greater variation possible for the music tracks.
 Tetsuya Mizuguchi initially attempted to expand the multiplayer options by expanding it to play between four, six, and eight players at once however Mizuguchi didn't consider it to be fun and reverted to having only 2-player online mode.
 One of the challenges Q Entertainment faced was having the contents of the base game to the size of 50 megabytes or under due to Xbox Live Arcade's size restrictions emplaced at the time.
 Mizuguchi also chose to make the base game 50 megabytes to give freedom to customize the game using DLC for players.

 Release

-The game was released in Europe on October 18, 2006.
-It was later released in North America on January 24, 2007, and in Japan on March 7, 2007.
+The game was released worldwide on October 18, 2006.
+It was later released in Japan on March 7, 2007.
 To promote the game in Japan, a contest was held at the WOMB nightclub located in Shibuya, Tokyo on April 14, 2007.
 The contest was a tournament for who can clear the most squares within 60 seconds and the winner won an Xbox 360.